payprotocol/kiesnet-cc-id/README.md

 > invoke __`unlock`__
 - Unlock the identity with the invoker's certificate
-- The invoker's certificate must be the certificate which with locked the identity.
+- The invoker's certificate must be the certificate which was used to lock the identity.

 > query __`ver`__
 - Get version